zaxor0/zwerchhau/into-the-war/advanced.md

 # Introduction
 - This is a World War 2 table top RPG using the Into the Odd mechanics
-- Players comprise a squad of elite troops from a variety of services.
 - You are in the war, you are the good guys.
 The Fascists are the bad guys.

 # Characters